traozin/traozin/README.md

 ### Hi there 👋

-I'm a student of Computer Engineering from the Universidade Estadual de Feira de Santana, started in 2017!
+I'm a student of Computer Engineering from the [@UEFS]https://github.com/uefs, started in 2017!

 <!--
 **traozin/traozin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.